Generating infinite random graphs: Zero-one sequences

 where $C$ is the constant from Lemma~\ref{lemma:lowertrees}.
 Now for each $1 \le j \le i_0+3-k$, there is $i_j$ such that

 Now for all $i \ge \max \{i_0, i_1,\ldots i_{i_0+3-k}\}$ we have that

 completing the proof. \end{proof}

+Recall that a \emph{ray} is a one-way infinite path, i.e.\ a sequence of vertices $u_1,u_2,\ldots$ in a graph such that $u_i\sim u_{i+1}$ for all $i$.

 \begin{theorem} Suppose $\sum d_i/i<\infty$.
-Then the process a.s.\ generates a graph with no ray. \end{theorem} \begin{proof} The hypothesis implies that $t_n\to 0$, so there exists a positive integer $N$ such that for all $i\geq N$, $t_n<1$.
+Then the process a.s.\ generates a graph with no ray. \end{theorem} \begin{proof} The hypothesis implies that $t_n\to 0$, so there exists a positive integer $N$ such that for all $i\geq N$, $t_i<1$.
 Fix $i\geq N$.
-For $k\geq 2$, let $E_k$ denote the event that the graph will contain a path of length $k$ that starts at the vertex $v_i$ and every vertex of the path is beyond $v_i$.
+For $k\geq 2$, let $E_k$ denote the event that the graph will contain a path of length $k$ that starts at the vertex $v_i$ and for all vertex $v_j$ on the path we have $j\geq i$.